-The Department of Agriculture and Water Resources Animal and Biological Import Assessments Branch (ABIAB) undertakes TSE risk assessments on import permit applications for stockfeed ingredients (including fishmeal and fish oil) and stockfeed additives in accordance with the policy "Importation of Stockfeed and Stockfeed Ingredients - Finalised Risk Management Measures for Transmissible Spongiform Encephalopathies, September2015".
-The department's Plant Import Operations (PIO) undertakes TSE risk assessments on plant based stockfeeds in accordance with the same policy.
-Permit issuing areas will seek case specific advice from Animal Biosecurity and Plant Biosecurity branches where a specific risk assessment falls outside the scope of this policy.
+The Australian Government Department of Agriculture undertakes TSE risk assessments on import permit applications for stock feeds, stock feed ingredients (including fishmeal) and stockfeed additives.
+Assessments are conducted in accordance with the policy "Importation of stockfeed and stockfeed ingredients - Finalised risk management measures for transmissible spongiform encephalopathies, September 2015" (TSE policy).

+There are two areas of the department responsible for these assessments - the Animal and Biological Imports Branch (ABIB) and Plant Import Operations (PIO).
+ABIB and PIO work collaboratively on the biosecurity risk assessment for animal disease risks, including prion diseases.

+Permit issuing areas will seek case specific advice from Animal Biosecurity and Plant Biosecurity branches where a specific risk assessment falls outside the scope of the TSE policy.

-All import permit applications for plant based stockfeeds, stockfeed ingredients and stockfeed additives must be accompanied by a completed 'Production Questionnaire for Animal Feed'.
-Applications not accompanied by a completed questionnaire will not be processed by the permit issuing areas.
+All import permit applications for stock feeds, stock feed ingredients and stock feed additives must be accompanied by a completed 'Production Questionnaire for Animal Feed'.
+Applications not accompanied by a completed questionnaire will not be processed.